apatechaitanya/apatechaitanya/README.md

 ### Hola , I'm Chaitanya !😄👋

-- 🔭 I’m currently pursuing CDAC-Mumbai.
+- 🔭 I’m currently pursuing in CDAC-Mumbai.
 - 🌱 I’m currently learning React JS.
 - 👯 I’m looking to collaborate on YouTube.
 - 💬 Ask me about Java and Python.